nabeelshaikh7/nabeelshaikh7/README.md

 > My name is nabeel shaikh .
 And I am a beginner at coding.
 I have built a website before (not a personal one but a professional one )
 > for my 'so called business' [Unlimited Free Hosting](https://unlimitedfree.host) .(PLEASE GIVE THAT WEBSITE A VISIT).
 >
->i am still in 9 grade .
-And i am just a 14 year old who likes programming and gaming . and no i dont like fortnite nor pubg mobile.
+>I am just a 15 year old who likes programming and gaming . and no i dont like fortnite nor pubg mobile.
 >i play mostly minecraft , pubg pc lite , valorant , csgo and gta 4 .(because these are the only games my laptop can handle ).
 >
 >my discord id is NABEEL_SHAIKH #1871